Rohit102497/Aux-Drop/README.md

 https://www.cs.ucr.edu/~eamonn/time_series_data_2018/

 ### HIGGS
-Original Source: https://archive.ics.uci.edu/ml/datasets/HIGGS .
+ - Original Source: https://archive.ics.uci.edu/ml/datasets/HIGGS .
 It contains 11M datapoints and 28 features.
-We use only the first 1M data points and first 21 features.
+ - We use only the first 1M data points and first 21 features.
-The preprocessed datasets can be found in - https://figshare.com/s/0cd0d6ad4d30a9e91e9a.
+ - Data: The preprocessed datasets can be found in - https://figshare.com/s/0cd0d6ad4d30a9e91e9a.
 Save this dataset in the Code/Datasets/HIGGS/data/ folder.
-The masking for all the experiments with the HIGGS data can be found here - https://figshare.com/s/644fe204eb591e104184.
+ - Mask: The masking for all the experiments with the HIGGS data can be found here - https://figshare.com/s/644fe204eb591e104184.
 Save all the file from the link to the Code/Datasets/HIGGS/mask/ folder.

 ### SUSY
-Original Source: https://archive.ics.uci.edu/ml/datasets/SUSY .
+ - Original Source: https://archive.ics.uci.edu/ml/datasets/SUSY .
 It contains 5M datapoints and 18 features.
-We use only the first 1M data points and first 8 features.
+ - We use only the first 1M data points and first 8 features.
-The preprocessed datasets can be found in - https://figshare.com/s/f4098ce6635f702c89b2.
+ - Data: The preprocessed datasets can be found in - https://figshare.com/s/f4098ce6635f702c89b2.
 Save this dataset in the Code/Datasets/SUSY/data/ folder.
-The masking for all the experiments with the HIGGS data can be found here - https://figshare.com/s/87330bbbbc31b15d44e5.
+ - Mask: The masking for all the experiments with the HIGGS data can be found here - https://figshare.com/s/87330bbbbc31b15d44e5.
 Save all the file from the link to the Code/Datasets/SUSY/mask/ folder.

 ## Dataset Preparation
 ### Variable P